-Except as permitted below, a port commissioner may not receive, accept, take, seek, or solicit, directly or indirectly, anything of economic value as a gift, gratuity, or favor from a person if it could be reasonably expected that the gift, gratuity, or favor would influence the vote, action or judgment of the commissioner, or be considered as part of a reward for action or inaction.
+Except as permitted below, a port commissioner may not receive, accept, take, seek, or solicit, directly or indirectly, any anything of economic value as a gift, gratuity, or favor from a person if it could be reasonably expected that the gift, gratuity, or favor would influence the vote, action or judgment of the port-commissioner, or be considered as part of a reward for action or inaction.

-B. Acceptance of Gifts on Behalf of Port of Seattle.
+Acceptance of Gifts on Behalf of Port of Seattle.
+A

-A commissioner may accept a gift of personal property of any value for and on behalf of the port.
-Any gift so accepted shall become the property of the port and not of the commissioner.
-A commissioner shall report the acceptance of any gift under this section to the port's general counsel within thirty (30) days of receipt.
+B. Consistent with RCW 53.08.110, a port commissioner may accept a gift of real and personal property of any value for and on behalf of the port.
+Any gift so accepted shall become the property of the port and not of the port commissioner.
+A port commissioner shall report the acceptance of any gift under this section to the port's general counsel within thirty (30) days of receipt.

-C. Prohibition on Gifts to Commissioners.
+C. Limitation Prohibition on Gifts.